rstoyanchev/spring-mvc-31-update/multipart-requests/slides.md

-!SLIDE subsection bullets smaller
+!SLIDE subsection
-# Agenda
+# Multipart Requests

-* Code-based Config
-* @MVC Support Classes
-* Consumes & Produces
-* URI Variables
-* Redirect Scenarios
-* UriComponentsBuilder
-* __Multipart Requests__

-!SLIDE incremental
+!SLIDE incremental bullets
-# Servlet 3.0 Multipart
+# Servlet 3.0 Support
-# Request Parsing

 * `StandardServletMultipartResolver`
-* Use of above resolver is optional
+* Use of resolver is optional
-* Required only if using `MultipartFile`
+* Required only with use of `MultipartFile`
-* May use `javax.servlet.http.Part` instead
+* Not for `javax.servlet.http.Part` args

 !SLIDE incremental smaller
-# Multipart Request Examples
+# `MultipartFile` Example

     @@@ java